 Damage can also be done where malicious individuals set up fake social media profiles and use them to wreak reputational damage.

 The variety and volume of data hacks only grows, so don’t find yourself an unwitting victim.
 There are quick and easy steps that you can take to protect yourself.

-Here are some top tips to help to safeguard your PII and outwit the cybercriminals.
+Here are 15 top tips to help you safeguard your PII and outwit the cybercriminals.

 1. Change your passwords regularly

-It’s an obvious security point for good PII protection protocols, but one that many of us fail to do because we’re worried about losing track of the latest password incarnation – or assume it is safe and fine to use!
+It’s an obvious point, but one that many of us fail to do because we’re worried about losing track of the latest password incarnation – or (wrongly) assume it is safe and fine to use.

-Don’t take the risk and obviously, don’t use anything obvious.
-Yes, you who last chose “P*ssw8rd” – we do mean you!
+Don’t take the risk that your password will grow stale and don’t use anything obvious.
+Yes, you who uses “P*ssw8rd” – we do mean you!